davidolivefarga/advent-of-code-2020/day15/README.md

 - Using a `Map` instead of a hash object reduce the time from 7 minutes to 4.3 seconds
 - Removing some conditionals and the console.log, reduced that to 3.9 seconds

 I feel that is good enough, but I want to remark how impressive it is the difference between the `Map` and the hash object.
 I suspected that `Map` could be faster, but not at this level.
-When I have more time, I'll try to investigate the reason why this happens and edit this document.
+[Here](https://stackoverflow.com/a/49164774/13797741) it gives an explanation regarding why the performance change is so drastic.

 ```js
 /*